The Stable Homology of Congruence Subgroups

 \subsection{Introduction}

-Let $F$ be a number field, and let $\Gamma = \SL_N(\OL_F)$.
-For an integer $M$, let $\Gamma(M)$ denote the principal congruence subgroup of level $M$.
-The cohomology and homology groups of $\Gamma$ in any fixed degree are well known to be stable as $N \rightarrow \infty$~\cite{CharneyStable}.
-However, the cohomology and homology groups of $\Gamma(M)$ do not stabilize as $N \rightarrow \infty$ for trivial reasons (stability already fails for $H_1(\Gamma(p),\F_p)$).
-Given the important role that the cohomology of congruence subgroups plays in the Langlands programme~\cite{Ash,Scholze,CG,CG2}, it is of interest to see whether the failure of stability can be repaired in some way.
+Let $F$ be a number field, and let $\Gamma_N = \SL_N(\OL_F)$.
+For an integer $M$, let $\Gamma_N(M)$ denote the principal congruence subgroup of level $M$, that is, the kernel of the mod-$M$ reduction map~$\Gamma_N \rightarrow \SL_N(\OL_F/M)$.
+The cohomology and homology groups of $\Gamma_N$ in any fixed degree are well known to be stable as $N \rightarrow \infty$~\cite{CharneyStable}.
+However, the cohomology and homology groups of $\Gamma_N(M)$ do not stabilize as $N \rightarrow \infty$ for trivial reasons (stability already fails for $H_1(\Gamma_N(p),\F_p)$).
+Given the important role that the cohomology of congruence subgroups plays in the Langlands programme~\cite{Ash,Scholze,CG}, it is of interest to see whether the failure of stability can be repaired in some way.
 Various alternatives have been suggested, including the notion of \emph{representation stability} by Church and Farb~\cite{CF} (see also~\cite{CEF,CFN}, and~\cite{Putman}).
-The starting point for representation stability of arithmetic groups is the observation that the group $H_1(\Gamma(p),\F_p)$ for $F = \Q$ may be identified with the adjoint representation of $\PSL_N(\F_p)$ for all $N > 2$, and that this desciption is, in some sense, independent of $N$.
-For example, one may ask whether $H_d(\Gamma(p),\F_p)$ admits a similar such description for all sufficiently large~$N$.
+The starting point for representation stability of arithmetic groups is the observation that the group $H_1(\Gamma_N(p),\F_p)$ for $F = \Q$ may be identified with the adjoint representation of $\SL_N(\F_p)$ for all $N > 2$, and that this description is, in some sense, independent of $N$.
+For example, one may ask whether $H_d(\Gamma_N(p),\F_p)$ admits a similar such description for all sufficiently large~$N$ (\cite{CF}, Conjecture~8.2.1).
 In contrast, the approach of~\cite{CEA} is to instead consider the \emph{completed} homology and cohomology groups~\cite{CEB}: